 The emperor Mongke was namely, determined to complete the conquest of China.
-He therefore entrusted Kublai with responsibility for keeping order in conquered territory.
+He, therefore, entrusted Kublai with responsibility for keeping order in conquered territory.
 After Mongke's death in 1259, Kublai had himself proclaimed khan.

-One of his great dreams was to become the Great Khan, one day, but the same dream had also his brother, Arigh Boki, who with the help of support of several Mongols, challenged the throne.
+One of his great dreams was to become the Great Khan, one day, but the same dream had also his brother, Arigh Boki, who with the help of the support of several Mongols, challenged the throne.
 Kublai won over Boki when he cut off supplies to the southern empire.
-Kublai was claimed "Great Khan" in 1260.
+Kublai was claimed as "Great Khan" in 1260.

 Kublai Khan lives on in the popular imagination thanks to these two lines of poetry by Coleridge.
 But the true story behind this legend is even more fantastic than the poem would have us believe.
-He inherited the second largest land empire in history from his grandfather, Genghis Khan.
+He inherited the second-largest land empire in history from his grandfather, Genghis Khan.
 He promptly set about extending this into the biggest empire the world has ever seen, extending his rule from China to Iraq, from Siberia to Afghanistan.
-His personal domain covered sixty-percent of all Asia, and one-fifth of the world's land area.
+His personal domain covered sixty percent of all Asia, and one-fifth of the world's land area.

-For the first time in China's history, all of China was under the rule of foreign power.
+For the first time in China's history, all of China was under the rule of a foreign power.